 2. Stay Professional, Especially in Video Meetings

-Video meetings are the norm when you work remotely.
+Video meetings are the norm when you have a distributed work team.
 They are more efficient than office meetings, except it’s easy to be distracted.
 The number one rule is to turn on your video camera and dress professionally.
 Working from home doesn’t mean a business meeting in your dressing gown.
 Concentrate your attention on the meeting and don’t be distracted, especially not by website browsing.

 3. Create a Boundary Between Life and Work

 Work from home and it’s easy for your home to become work.
 For office-based work you eat breakfast, commute, arrive in the office and check your emails.
 Work from home and you start reading your emails over breakfast.